 Of course, the Greencourt plays a critical role in the social life of reACT as well.
 It serves as a protected, mediated, and private/public zone of the outdoor environment throughout the year, immediately accessible to the interior spaces that surround it and the street or pedestrian paths it might face.
 In the summer, it is a shaded space open to the prevailing southern breezes while acting as a porch for desired public engagements.
-In the winter, it is a conservatory that shelters both residents, shared activities and the plants that help nourish both body and soul through the long cold season.
+In the winter, it is a conservatory that shelters residents, their shared activities and plants that help nourish both body and soul through the long cold season.
+As a conservatory, the Greencourt serves an essential need for the human/nature connection.

 The Greencourt shares duty as an outdoor dining area with the Dining Deck on the North side of the house.
 The Dining Deck serves as a shaded space to hangout in the late afternoon and early evening.
 It also functions as a mediating space between Garden and interior.
-An exterior door to the bathroom provides a optional place to cleanse and refresh after working or playing outside and before entering the house.
+An exterior door to the bathroom provides an optional place to cleanse and refresh after working or playing outside and before entering the house.
 Residents can enter this threshold space, strip off their dirty clothes, take a shower and add to the laundry before entering the house.
 A Versalift elevator outside the laundry allows clothes to be sun-dried in the Attic above, along with its sister component, the solar dryer/oven in the same corridor.